ChaoGu92/Min-Max-BRG/README.md

 # 2. for nonblockingness verification by using minimax-BRG:

-● the Petri net system (N, M0, MF) by its Pre matrix, Post matrix, the initial marking M0, the GMEC parameters w and k (characterizing the set of final markings MF)
+● the Petri net system (N, M0, MF) by its Pre matrix, Post matrix, the initial marking M0, and the GMEC parameters w and k (characterizing the set of final markings MF)

 ● the set of explicit transitions Te1